AntonFlorey/MakePlanarFacesPlus/README.md

 To gain more insight into how each parameter effects the optimization process, I conducted a few small experiments.
 You can use the insights gained from them to adjust the optimizer settings.

 ### The good news
 For most low-poly models with around 100 to 1k vertices, the default settings produce good quality results in a couple of seconds.
-The plots below show the algorithms behaviour when tested on Blenders "Suzanne" mesh with an shape preservation weight of 5.
+The plots below show the algorithms behaviour when tested on Blenders "Suzanne" mesh with an intial shape preservation weight of 5.
 You can already get a planar mesh (face distortion < 1e-16) after 30 optimization rounds with as little as 2 optimization steps per round.

 <p float="middle">
     <img src ="images/SuzanneLowResTimes.png" width=370>
     <img src ="images/SuzanneLowResHeatmap.png" width=370>
 </p>

-<sub>The images above show results on the "Suzanne" mesh with one applied subdivision round.</sub>
+<sub>The images above show results on the "Suzanne" mesh.</sub>

 ### The bad news